Define once. Run everywhere.

 npx stacktora init # create a starter stacktora.json here

 This keeps a project's dev environment from drifting — when you change a port or add a service inside stacktora.json and re-run sync, your local files update to match without touching .env or any other untracked file.
+Add --json to check, plan, doctor, status, recipes, or audit for structured output built for CI pipelines and AI agents, rather than parsing colored terminal text.

 Sign in with GitHub & Google